How to set up a direct Wi-Fi connection in Windows XP? (Page 1

 public space and the confidentiality of your communication,

-determine a suitable encryption scheme: no encryption at all, WEP,
+determine a suitable encryption scheme: no encryption at all (not

 4. Place your computers within range of the wireless signal.